-To handle those operations, Coca-Cola introduced in 2006 the Bottling Investment Group, which managed the acquisition, divestment, and re-franchising of the bottling operations.
+To handle those operations, Coca-Cola introduced 2006 the Bottling Investment Group, which managed the bottling operations’ acquisition, divestment, and re-franchising.

 The graphic below gives a good picture of the overall process and strategy which has been implemented since 2006:

-- An ingenious distribution network and system, drive the Coca-Cola business model.
+- An ingenious distribution network and the system drive the Coca-Cola business model.

 - Beginning in 2006, Coca-Cola established the Bottling Investment Group, which invests initially in bottling companies by bringing them under the control and ownership of Coca-Cola.

-- Bottling partners keep an exclusivity agreement from other third-parties bottling companies to produce or distribute under the territories those bottling partners control.
-For the products, they bottle up, yet Coca-Cola also reserves its right to manufacture and distribute its products.
+- Bottling partners keep an exclusivity agreement with other third-parties bottling companies to produce or distribute under the territories those bottling partners control.
+For the products they bottle up, Coca-Cola also reserves its right to manufacture and distribute its products.